 The Monterey Institute launched the Cyber Security Initiative (MCySec) in May 2013 following a year's worth of roundtable meetings.
-Our mission is to create an interdisciplinary platform to assess the impact of technology on security, peace and communication.
-Housed in the Office of the President, we provide input and coordinate the Institute’s existing cyber efforts in multiple fields, create a collaborative community of interest regionally, provide a forum for international, key-leader engagement as well as increase research and education on cyber security.
+Our mission is to create an interdisciplinary platform to assess the impact of the information age on security, peace and communications.
+Housed in the Office of the President, we provide input and coordinate the Institute’s existing cyber efforts in multiple fields, create a collaborative community of interest, provide a forum for international, key-leader engagement as well as increase research and education on cyber security.

 We seek to deepen MIIS’ existing efforts to address the relevance of technology in international affairs.
-This includes hard security, human security/development issues, irregular war, state and non-state actors, ethics, cross-cultural communication, social media, linguistics and language, business/economics, intelligence, homeland security, peace and stabilization efforts, environmental factors as well as other aspects.
-Though we are not directly addressing highly technical approaches or legal theory related to cyber, we plan to partner with those who do to provide a balanced effort.
-A brief survey of Monterey Institute’s faculty and staff highlights the complexity of cyber security and how it is being addressed:
+This includes hard security, human security/development issues, irregular war, state and non-state actors, digital ethics, cross-cultural communication, social media, linguistics and language, business/economics, intelligence, homeland security, peace and stabilization efforts, environmental factors as well as other aspects.
+Though we are not predominantly addressing highly technical approaches or legal theory related to cyber, we do partner with those who do in order to provide a balanced effort.
+A brief survey of Monterey Institute’s faculty and staff highlights the complexity of cyber security and how it is being addressed.

-MCySec's model is premised on the notion that building an international, inter-disciplinary network amongst key stakeholders to provide a balanced voice on these salient topics.
-By partnering with multiple institutes locally, nationally and worldwide we aim to leverage the many strengths of various existing efforts to better address contemporary cyber threats.
-In addition, we plan to host small, key-leader-engagement meetings on salient topics in Chatham House rules format to create a community of interest on various aspects of cyber policy.
-Finally, MCySec plans to maximize its geographical location near Silicon Valley to incorporate the local perspective as well as international voices.
-By doing so, we seek to inform policy makers from a bottom-up approach that can complement existing efforts.
-We have partnered with the Highlands Group to pave the way to fully developing a Highlands Forum model for academia).
+MCySec's model is premised on the notion that building an international, inter-disciplinary network amongst key stakeholders provides a balanced voice on salient topics related to information.
+By partnering with multiple institutes locally, nationally and worldwide we aim to leverage the many strengths of various existing efforts to better address contemporary cyber threats and understand potential opportunities.
+In addition, we plan to host small, key-leader-engagement meetings on cutting edge topics in a Chatham House rules format to create a community of interest on various aspects of cyber policy.
+Finally, MCySec seeks to maximize its geographical location near Silicon Valley to better reflect the pulse of the local perspective as well as international voices.
+By doing so, we aim to inform policy makers from a bottom-up approach that can complement existing efforts.
+We have partnered with the Highlands Group to pave the way to fully developing a Highlands Forum model for academia.

-As a continuation of the cyber security instruction at the Monterey Institute over the past several years, MCySec is coordinating course and workshops this academic year that address the various topics in cyber security.
-For instance, this Fall Dr George Moore, Senior Scientists at the Center for Nonproliferation Studies (CNS) is teaching “Nuclear Aspects of Cyber Security.”
-Additionally, MCySec Director Dr. Itamara Lochard will be offering "Non-state Actors in a Digital World" in Spring 2014.
+As a continuation of the cyber security policy instruction at the Monterey Institute over the past several years, MCySec is coordinating courses and workshops this academic year that address the various aspects related to the information age.
+For instance, in fall 2013 Dr. George Moore, Senior Scientists at the Center for Nonproliferation Studies (CNS) taught “Nuclear Aspects of Cyber Security.”
+Additionally, MCySec Director Dr. Itamara Lochard is offering "Non-state Actors in a Digital World" in Spring 2014.
 We also provide courses and workshops in GIS, cyber elements of money laundering, social network analysis, automated nuclear disarmament scenarios, among many others.
 Currently offered cyber-related courses for this semester are available here.